Ryasmaston/BruChef/README.md

-# 🍸 BruChef - Cocktail Management Platform
+# 🍸 BruChef - Bartender Companion Application

 A full-stack web application for managing cocktails, tracking bar inventory, and discovering what drinks you can make with the ingredients you have on hand.